nilearn/nilearn/doc/glossary.rst

         contained in the input image.

     faces
-        When referring to surface data, a face corresponds to one of the triangle of a triangular :term:`mesh`.
+        When referring to surface data, a face corresponds to one of the triangles of a triangular :term:`mesh`.

     FDR correction